The Twitch Graveyard

 • ☠️ Hosts: July 2014 - October 2022

-Launched as a way to share your favorite creators on your own channel, Hosts had been a staple of the community since 2014.
+Launched in 2014 to share your favorite creators on your channel, Hosts were a community staple.
 Running the /host command after a stream ended allowed creators to send their community to another channel.
 (Raids were launched in 2017, which improved this functionality.)
 In September 2022, it was announced that Hosts were being removed due to viewer confusion.

-Since the inception of the Partner Program, Partnered streamers were required to be ALL live content exclusive to Twitch.
-The Affiliate program launched in 2017 also limited creators to live exclusivity (no multi-streaming).
-In August 2022, Twitch announced that they would no longer be enforcing that part of the contract.
-Partners and Affiliates could multi-stream to 'mobile first' services like Tiktok or Instagram, but NOT YouTube. **The official removal of this provision is slated for 2023, but enforcement of it ended in 2022.
+Since the inception of the Partner Program, Partnered streamers' live content had to be exclusive to Twitch.
+The Affiliate program, launched in 2017, also limited creators to live exclusivity (no multi-streaming).
+In August 2022, Twitch announced they would no longer enforce that part of the contract.
+Creators could now stream to any platform, including multi-streaming to 'mobile first' platforms.
+In 2023, that 'mobile first' restriction was also rescinded, allowing creators to multistream anywhere.

 • ☠️ Twitch Identity Tags: May 2021 - August 2022